Y-WE CREATE Summer Camp

-ABOUT Y-WE CREATE: Join incredible facilitators Kamilla Katiyeva and Barbara Jefferson for a unique opportunity to Design Your Life!
-This week long residential camp empowers young women to create anything they can imagine from art and jewelry to choreography and animation.
+ABOUT Y-WE CREATE: Join incredible facilitators Kamilla Kafiyeva and Barbara Jefferson for a unique opportunity to Spark your Creativity and Advance Social Change in your Community!
+This week long residential camp empowers young women to create anything they can imagine from visual art and fashion design to performance and dance.

 Participants will work with professional seamstresses, designers, and facilitators.
 They’ll explore issues such as sustainable fashion and consumer supply chains, community organizing, and art as activism.